vmoroz/demo/hermes-node-api/greeter/c-api/README.md

 - `greeter.c` - The C source code implementing the native module
 - `binding.gyp` - Build configuration for node-gyp
-- `hello.cjs` - JavaScript entry point that loads and uses the native module
+- `hello.js` - JavaScript entry point that loads and uses the native module
 - `package.json` - Project metadata and dependencies